 These are singled towered, fortified residences built by the ‘Old English’ and Gaelic Irish between about 1400 – 1600.
 Tower houses had specially protected doorways where an iron grill allowed the wooden door to be opened permitting negotiations with the enemy but preventing them gaining entry.
 Most are 3, 4 or 5 stories in height and have narrow windows and stepped battlements.

-Ireland's best preserved medieval banqueting hall - Party time!
+Ireland's best-preserved medieval banqueting hall - Party time!
 This area of Ireland preserves many of Ireland's surviving finest medieval halls that were used for banqueting and entertainment.
-Desmond Hall is regarded as [...]
+Desmond Hall is regarded as the [...]